 Faculty may drop off and pick up work themselves for a 1-2 day turn-around, or allow at least one week turn-around for materials sent and returned through interdepartmental mail.

 Photocopy request forms, available from faculty secretaries, at the copy centers, and on the MCC Intranet must be attached to each request.

 It is recommended that faculty use the staffed copy centers to the extent possible.

-Lowell evening faculty should check at the City reception desk regarding photocopier access.
+Lowell evening faculty should check at the Cowan Center reception desk regarding photocopier access.
 Bedford evening faculty should check with evening secretary located HH, rm.
 304.

 - Faculty secretaries can assist with providing photocopy access codes and supplies, such as paper or toner, or with simple machine malfunction, such as paper jams.

 - Please notify the faculty secretary if a problem occurs with the copier.